quantaquadri/nexus-project/README.txt

 --- Making A Row Clickable ---

 = Check the project I did on the Ranpea Dashboard // the order management module

+--- JinJa 2 ---

+= Eva recently helped me install/setup JinJa using Flask on the repo #giftshop.

+= Want to run the server for an already setup JinJa environment?

+1. navigate to the folder you want to work from.
+2. virtualenv venv
+3. source venv/bin/activate
+4. python app.py
+5. and load the 127. url it gives you...